 This field collects information about court-ordered spousal/partner support that the parent must pay and is actually paying.
 Spousal support paid to another spouse or partner is tax deductible to the parent who pays the support if it is based on an order filed before January 1, 2019.
 Spousal support paid to another spouse or partner is tax deductible to the parent who pays the support if it is based on an order filed before January 1, 2019.
+Spousal support paid to another spouse or partner is tax deductible to the parent who pays the support if it is based on an order filed before January 1, 2019.
 Per the Tax Cuts and Jobs Act, for divorce instruments executed on or after January 1, 2019, Spousal Support Paid Other Relationships will not have any Federal tax consequences.
 The Spousal/Other Partner Support Paid Other Relationship field has a checkbox option for non-tax deductible which will need to remain checked if applicable.
 The non-tax deductible box should be unchecked if divorce instruments were executed prior to January 1, 2019.